A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: A structured modified Newton approach

 and $U$ is some low-rank update matrix.
 A natural question is then how to choose the update matrix $U$.
-Gondzio and Sobral~\cite{GonSob2019} consider rank-1 update matrices such that the distance, in Frobenious norm, between $B^+$ and the previous Jacobian approximation is minimized, when $B^+$ in addition satisfies the secant condition.
-They show that the block sparsity of the Jacobian is maintained for feasible iterates, however the sparsity of some individual blocks is typically lost.

-In contrast, our strategy is for a given rank restriction $r$ on $U$, to choose $U$ such that the distance, in both 2-norm and Frobenious norm, between $B^+$ and the actual Jacobian $F'(z^+)$ is minimized.
+Gondzio and Sobral~\cite{GonSob2019} consider rank-1 update matrices such that the distance, in Frobenius norm, between $B^+$ and the previous Jacobian approximation is minimized, when $B^+$ in addition satisfies the secant condition.
+They show that the sparsity pattern of the first two block rows is maintained, however the sparsity pattern of the third row block row is typically lost.
+In contrast, our strategy is, for a given rank restriction $r$ on $U$, to choose $U$ such that the distance, in both 2-norm and Frobenius norm, between $B^+$ and the actual Jacobian $F'(z^+)$ is minimized.
 The sparsity of the Jacobian is maintained, however there is no requirement for $B^+$ to fulfill the secant condition.

 To further support the choice of update matrix we give some additional theoretical results.
-First, we show that there is a region where the modified Newton approach may be initialized with small errors.
-In particular, a region that depends on $\mu$ where the modified Newton direction approach the Newton direction as $\mu \to 0$.
+First, we show that there is a region where the modified Newton approach produces small errors with respect to the Newton direction.
+In particular, a region that depends on $\mu$ where the modified Newton direction approaches the Newton direction as $\mu \to 0$.
 Later, we also discuss general errors, descent directions with respect to our merit function $\phi_\mu(z)$ and conditions for local convergence.